Nothrotheriidae: Evolution

 During the late Miocene and Pliocene, the sloth genus Thalassocnus of the west coast of South America became adapted to a shallow-water marine lifestyle.
-However, the family placement of Thalassocnus has been disputed; while long considered a nothrotheriid, one recent analysis moves it to Megatheriidae, while another retains it in a basal position within Nothrotheriidae.
+However, the family placement of Thalassocnus has been disputed; while long considered a nothrotheriid, one 2017 analysis moves it to Megatheriidae, while another retains it in a basal position within Nothrotheriidae.

 The only known nothrotheriid in North America was Nothrotheriops, which appeared at the beginning of the Pleistocene, about 2.6 Ma ago.
 Nothrotherium reached Mexico (Nuevo Leon) by the late Pleistocene.

 The last ground sloths in North America belonging to Nothrotheriidae, the Shasta ground sloth (Nothrotheriops shastensis), died so recently that their dried subfossilized dung has remained undisturbed in some caves – such as the Rampart Cave, located on the Arizona side of the Lake Mead National Recreation Area – as if it were just recently deposited.
 A Shasta ground sloth skeleton, found in a lava tube at Aden Crater in New Mexico, still had skin and hair preserved, and is now at the Yale Peabody Museum.
 The largest samples of Nothrotheriops dung can be found in the collections of the National Museum of Natural History.

 Phylogeny

-The following sloth family phylogenetic tree is based on collagen and mitochondrial DNA sequence data (see Fig. 4 of Presslee et al., 2019).

 Here is a more detailed phylogeny of the Nothrotheriidae based on Varela et al. 2018.